 Here is what you need to know about this dish:

 - You can use homemade or store-bought cinnamon rolls, such as Pillsbury Grands Cinnamon Rolls.
 It depends on how much time you want to invest.
 Either way, you need 10-12 rolls, depending on the size of your pan.
 I usually choose the less convenient option and use Pillsbury Grands! with Cinnabon cream cheese icing.
 If you have leftover rolls, you can freeze them for a later date.

 - Use a mix of different apples.
 I recommend mixing tart apples, like Granny Smith, and a few sweeter apples, for more texture and a deep apple flavour.
 Granny Smith apples will remain tart and crisp, while the sweeter varieties will become jammy.
 You can use whatever you have on hand for sweeter apples: Honey Crisp, Gala, Pink Lady… any kind will do.

-If you like this recipe, check out my Chocolate Peanut Butter Banana Bread Recipe!
+If you like this recipe, check out my Eggnog Cinnamon Rolls.

-- Preheat the oven to 375F.
-Generously butter or grease a cast iron skillet or round pan.
-Set aside.
+- Preheat the oven to 375°.
+Generously grease a 12" cast iron skillet or oven-safe pan with butter.
+Set it aside.

-- Place the skillet or pan in the oven and bake the apple mixture for 20 minutes.
-Take the pan out and arrange the cinnamon rolls over the top of the apple mixture.
-Place the pan or skillet back in the oven and bake for another 25 to 30 minutes, or until the apple layer is bubbling and the rolls are golden brown.
+- Bake the apples for 20 minutes.
+Take the pan out of the oven and arrange the cinnamon rolls over the apples.
+Put the skillet back in the oven and bake for another 25-30 minutes, or until the apple layer is bubbling and the cinnamon rolls are golden brown on top.